aabaou/agile_erp/scripts/drupal/README.md

 This script :
 - starts the installation of the project dependencies
-- create a hash salt
+- create a hash salt used by Drupal for the generation of uuid.
+The generation mechanics is the one used by Drupal in a standard way.
 - create `settings.local.php` file in the `config/drupal` with the information of the database and the domain name that the user will have specified in the terminal when the script is launched.
 - modify the `settings.php` file in `sites/default/settings.php` to include the `settings.local.php` file